eigenhombre/llbb/README.md

 of these.
 Second, errors are handled silently, and that's probably not what we want in our "production" calculator.

-Let's start fleshing out the Babashka generator and add some error handling along the way.
+Let's start fleshing out the Babashka generator.
 But first, how do we view the assembler output corresponding to our LLVM?

     $ clang -O3 -S stack.ll -o stack.s
     $ head stack.s